-- limited to that necessary for the approved use; - clean and uncontaminated (i.e. no building waste, concrete, green waste, actual acid sulfate soils, potential acid sulfate soils or contaminated material etc.).
+- limited to that required for the necessary approved use; - clean and uncontaminated (i.e. no building waste, concrete, green waste or contaminated material etc. is used as fill).

 The site is prepared and the fill placed on-site in accordance with AS3798.